 Mining, underground & confined spaces.

 Annual compressed breathing air testing is necessary to ensure that it meets the Australian standard (AS1715:2009), in some states an annual inspection is a requirement of Worksafe.
-It is also recommended that any filters used in the breathing air system are regularly checked and maintained in good operating conditions - if you have any concerns about your breathing air filtration please ask us - we are here to help!
+The filters used in the breathing air system must be regularly checked and maintained in good operating conditions.
+They should be changed every 6 months or 1 year without exception (depending on usage).
+Certain conditions may require a more frequent interval change - if you have any concerns about your breathing air filtration please ask us - we are here to help!

 Food grade air or clean process air in the food industry is integral to Quality Assurance and Quality Control and it should always be considered a Critical Control Point (CCP) if used in your food manufacturing process.
 Many industry standards and schemes regarding Quality Control in food and beverage refer to the Hazard Analysis & Critical Control Points (HACCP) plan as an integral part of their directives.